Hot Melt Structural Waterproofing

 To support effective drainage and maintain insulation performance, a Water Flow Reduction Layer (WFRL) should be installed in accordance with project-specific design and manufacturer guidance.

-Sika Hot Melt Structural Waterproofing Roof Systems - Assessed in accordance with the Code for Construction Product Information (CCPI)
+Sika Hot Melt Structural Waterproofing Roof Systems - Successfully Reassessed in accordance with the Code for Construction Product Information (CCPI)